 Depending on the workspace and your project, you may start with the minimum.

 If you do not have some in your tools box, you can purchase a few inexpensive tools to get started.

 2- Don’t Mix Epoxy Resin Brands

 Every pourable resin brand is formulated differently and uniquely.

-Many resin formulas, when mixed together, will struggle to set or seal correctly due to clashing chemical compounds within the two different formulations.
+Many resin formulas, when mixed, will struggle to set or seal correctly due to clashing chemical compounds within the two different formulations.

 When you’re mixing resins, stick to similar brands in order to keep your mixing ratio and chemical compound balance the same and reduce the possibility of a cracking or bad seal.

-Some of the best epoxy resin brands are FGCI SUPERCLEAR Epoxy Resin, ProMarine Supplies Table Top Epoxy Resin, and Dr. Crafty Epoxy Resin, but you can do your own research to decide which resin brand will work for you.
+Some of the best epoxy resin brands are FGCI SUPERCLEAR Epoxy Resin, ProMarine Supplies Table Top Epoxy Resin, and Dr. Crafty Epoxy Resin.
+Still, you can do your own research to decide which resin brand will work for you.

-If you’re looking to color resin, you’ll need to add your own pigment or paint concentrates separately.
+If you want to color resin, you’ll need to add your pigment or paint concentrates separately.

 3- Be Careful about Mixing Your Resin Ratio